 Above all other concerns, The Prestige is a terrific and gripping piece of storytelling, though.
 Through a fractured timeline we see Robert Angier (Hugh Jackman) and Alfred Borden (Christian Bale) become nemeses after Borden screws up a magic trick that results in the death of Angier’s wife.
 They each develop tricks the other cannot decode; each finds success but, eventually, devastating personal loss.

 The film opens near the end of the nonlinear timeline with the death of Angier, plunging into a tank and drowning, with Borden taking the blame for the murder despite apparently having nothing to do with it.
 And thus Borden is sentenced to death; the escalating feud reaching its apex.
 The movie then hops back in time to show us how we got there.

 This framing device sets up a terrific series of connected dualities between the two magicians: Failures and successes and fixations that all provide breadcrumbs for one of the most narratively satisfying conclusions to any film you’ll ever watch.
 It’s the best possible version of a puzzle box story — the clues really were right in front of us and really do point to paradigm-shifting surprises.
-To quote my good friend and fellow podcast host Brian who declared it his #3 favorite movie of all time back in 2013:
+Almost like a magic trick!
+To quote my good friend and podcast co-host Brian who declared it his #3 favorite movie of all time back in 2013: